 In 1982 Pete made John Woodburn two sets of 20 / 20 wheels and John broke Lands’ End to John O’Groats – End to End Record on them – another world’s first.

 Already building for various Great Britain Pro Teams and individuals.
 Discerning riders began to take notice of Pete’s wheels and those who wanted something special contacted him for their personal use.
 Professionals who were sponsored by continental teams sought an advantage, Sean Yates rode 40 spoke front and 40 spoke rear, Tony Doyle rode 28 spoke for 6 days, and this was unheard of as 36 spokes were the norm.
 In the late 1980’s Pete began working on and perfecting UPC- Ultimate Position Concept, enabling riders to buy a bike knowing the position was perfect for them.
 Having produced Robert Millar’s first hand built frame in the mid 1970’s, Robert wanted special wheels for climbing.
 Pete and Robert worked together to give him an edge.
 He had carbon rims made especially for him that were extremely light.
 They had a special breaking surface, deep enough for aero dynamics but shallow enough for stability in cross winds.

 A comprehensive list of Pete’s wheel users is compiled elsewhere on this site.

-Pete is joined in business by his son Lee, who is 38 years old, married with two young children and has been riding a bike since he was 3 years old.
+Pete is joined in business by his son Lee, who is 40 years old, with two young children and has been riding a bike since he was 3 years old.